 Experimental results

-Table 4 shows the coding performance of the proposed approach (with no fine-tuning) in the RA configuration over NNVC-9.1 with LOP.3 and NNIntra ON
+Table 3 shows the coding performance of the proposed approach (with no fine-tuning) in the RA configuration over NNVC-9.1 with LOP.3 and NNIntra ON.

-Table 4.
+Table 3.
 Coding performance over NNVC-9.1 with LOP.3 and NNIntra ON